sudhirverma/Conversions/README.md

 Conversion
 ==============

-I have created a project to calculate the conversion of hight of currency, temperature, number conversion of (hex to binary, binary to octal and etc), Mathematical Conversions (Weight Conversions, Length Conversions, Angle Conversions and Areas Conversions ), speed conversions (Km/Hr to m/s,
+I have created a project to calculate the conversion of hight, currency, temperature, number conversion of (hex to binary, binary to octal and etc), Mathematical Conversions (Weight Conversions, Length Conversions, Angle Conversions and Areas Conversions ), speed conversions (Km/Hr to m/s,